DavidNovoaP/OCENCH/readme.md

-# OCENCH

-OCENCH: A One-Class Classification method based on Expanded Non-Convex Hulls
+# OCENCH: A One-Class Classification method based on Expanded Non-Convex Hulls

 OCENCH is a One-Class Classification and Anomaly Detection method based on the use of random projections of the original data space to reduce their complexity, followed by a process based on  Delaunay triangulation to geometrically represent the normal class in these low-dimensional spaces through subdivisible and expandable non-convex hulls (NCH).
 The limits of the normal class are iteratively adapted during the training phase.
-This process is carried out based on a normalized parameter that controls the adjustment level and can be easily tuned by the user for each scenario.
+This process is carried out based on a normalized parameter (*l*) that controls the adjustment level and can be easily tuned by the user for each scenario.
 Furthermore, if in a low-dimensional space the normal class cannot be accurately represented by a single non-convex hull, it will be subdivided as many times as necessary to fit the shape of the data.
 The developed OCENCH algorithm allows working with non-convex data sets in a novel way, offering a robust behavior and remarkable performance, positioning itself as an alternative for both convex and non-convex problems.

 <img src="https://raw.githubusercontent.com/DavidNovoaP/OCENCH/main/figures/figure1.png" width="700">